A cubature based algorithm to solve decoupled McKean-Vlasov Forward Backward Stochastic Differential Equations: Introduction

-McKean Vlasov processes may be regarded as a limit approximation of systems composed by a large number of interacting particles.
-They appeared initially in statistical mechanics, but are now used in many fields: for example in finance, as factor stochastic volatility models \cite{bergomi_smile_2009} or uncertain volatility models \cite{guyon_smile_2011}; in economics, in the theory of ``mean field games'' recently developed by J.M.
+McKean Vlasov processes may be regarded as a limit approximation for interacting systems with large number of particles.
+They appeared initially in statistical mechanics, but are now used in many fields because of the wide range of applications requiring large populations interactions.
+For example, they are used in finance, as factor stochastic volatility models \cite{bergomi_smile_2009} or uncertain volatility models \cite{guyon_smile_2011}; in economics, in the theory of ``mean field games'' recently developed by J.M.
 Lasry and P.L.
-Lions in a series of papers \cite{lasry_jeux_2006,lasry_jeux_2006-1,lasry_large_2007,lasry_mean_2007} (see also \cite{carmona_control_2012, carmona_probabilistic_2012, carmona_mean_2012} for the probabilistic counterpart) and also in physics, neuroscience, biology, etc. The note of Sznitman \cite{sznitman_topics_1991} gives a complete overview on the topic of systems with a large number of particles.\\
+Lions in a series of papers \cite{lasry_jeux_2006,lasry_jeux_2006-1,lasry_large_2007,lasry_mean_2007} (see also \cite{carmona_control_2012, carmona_probabilistic_2012, carmona_mean_2012} for the probabilistic counterpart) and also in physics, neuroscience, biology, etc. In section \ref{Sec:ControlMeanField}, we present a class of control problems in which equation \eqref{NLFBSDE} explicitly appears. \\

-We study a particular class of McKean-Vlasov equations.
-We place ourselves in a filtered probability space $(\Omega, \mathcal{F}, \mathbb{P}, (\mathcal{F}_t)_{ t \geq 0})$, with $B_t^{1:d}$ a $d$-dimensional adapted Brownian motion and $B_t^0=t$.
-For some $T>0$, we call a \emph{decoupled McKean-Vlasov forward backward stochastic differential equation (MKV-FBSDE)} the following FBSDE system